 - Click the cell where the answer will appear (B4, for example).

-- Type the equal sign (=) to let Excel know a formula is being defined.
+- Type the equals sign (=) to let Excel know that a formula is being defined.

 - Click on the first cell to be included in the formula (B3, for example).